-The bill prohibits a DOR permittee from selling, distributing, or transferring marijuana to a person who is under the age of 21 (minor) and from allowing a minor to be on premises for which a permit is issued.
-If a permittee violates one of those prohibitions, the permittee may be subject to a civil forfeiture of not more than \$500 and the permit may be suspended for up to 30 days.
-If a person who does not have a permit from DOR to sell marijuana sells, distributes, or transfers marijuana to a minor, and the person is at least three years older than the minor, the person is guilty of a Class H felony.
+The bill prohibits a DOR permittee from selling, distributing, or transferring marijuana to a minor and from allowing a minor to be on premises for which a permit is issued.
+If a permittee violates one of those prohibitions, the permittee may be subject to a civil forfeiture of not more than \$500 and the permit may be suspended for up to 90 days.

-Under the bill, a minor who does any of the following is subject to a forfeiture of not less than \$250 nor more than \$500: procures or attempts to procure marijuana from a permittee; falsely represents his or her age to receive marijuana from a permittee; knowingly possesses marijuana; or knowingly enters any premises for which a permit has been issued without being accompanied by his or her parent, guardian, or spouse who is at least 21 years of age or at least 18 years of age if a qualifying patient.
+Under the bill, a minor, except a minor who is a qualifying patient, who does any of the following is subject to a forfeiture of not more than \$250: procures or attempts to procure marijuana from a permittee; falsely represents his or her age or falsely represents that he or she is a qualifying patient to receive marijuana from a permittee; or knowingly enters any premises for which a permit has been issued without being accompanied by his or her parent, guardian, or spouse who is at least 21 years of age.